 Healthy habits are important for your heart.
 Taking an active role in your treatment can help you feel better and protect your health.

 • Be more active.
-Talk to your doctor before you start an exercise program.
-Together you can create a plan that can help keep your heart and body healthy.
+Talk to your doctor before starting an exercise program.
+You can create a plan to help keep your heart and body healthy.
 Your doctor might suggest that you get 30 minutes of exercise most days of the week.

 • Take your medicines exactly as prescribed.
 Do not stop or change your medicines without talking to your doctor first.
 Talk to your doctor if you have problems with your medicines.

-• Don't smoke.
-Quitting smoking lowers your risk of heart attack and stroke.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+• If you smoke, vape, or use other tobacco or nicotine products, try to quit or cut back as much as you can.
+If you need help, talk to your doctor about quit programs and medicines.
 These can increase your chances of quitting for good.

 • Manage other health problems.
 These include diabetes and high cholesterol.
 If you think you may have a problem with alcohol or drug use, talk to your doctor.